adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-getting-started.md

 <details>
    <summary>Add the Adapty Plugin as a dependency (click to expand)</summary>
-1. In your project, click **Settings and Integrations** ifrom the left menu.
+1. In your project, click **Settings and Integrations** from the left menu.
 <Zoom>
   <img src={require('./FF_img/main_settings.png').default}
   style={{